 - Gives a competitive edge – Raising seed capital provides financial leverage to startups, this can be utilized to acquire new customers, grab new opportunities, move fast and gain a competitive edge in the market.

-When To Raise Seed Funding?
+When To Raise Seed money?

 The timing associated with raising seed capital can determine the long-term success of your startup.
 The right time to raise seed capital is once certain conditions have been met, these include: